msskzx/FCT/README.md

 ## Bias Audit for BMI

-The `FCT` model was evaluated on the test set for 4 BMI categories.
+The `FCT` model was evaluated on the test set of 50 patients.
+Analysis will follow soon.

-## note

-### This repo can:

-- reproduces the origin aurhor's work on tensorflow.You need reference the original repo's issue that they only use ACDC train set(split ACDC/traning set into 7:2:1 train:validation:test).You can get dice 92.9
-- Get about 90 dice on official test set if your train on the whole train set(using ACDC/training and test on ACDC/testing).

-## training
+## Training

-1. Get ACDC dataset.And remember to delete `.md` file in your ACDC dataset folder
+1. Get ACDC dataset and delete `.md` file in your ACDC dataset folder
 2. use `python main.py` to start training